 Processing times for issuing the H-4 visa vary by consulate, so be sure to ask the consular officer for a timeframe within which your family can expect to receive their visas.

 The process for obtaining H-4 status is different if the H-1B worker and family are already in the United States (in which case, technically speaking, they cannot seek a "visa," which is first and foremost an entry document).
 In this situation, the family must file an I-539 application to change their status with USCIS.
-All family members can be included in one I-539 form.
-We are presuming they are in the U.S. legally -- undocumented persons cannot file for a change of status.
+All family members can be included in one I-539 application.

 It is VERY important to remember to file an I-539 application to make sure your family maintains legal status in the United Status.
-Remember, your family's status is dependent upon yours -- they are allowed to be in the U.S. because they are your dependents.
+Remember, your family's status is dependent upon yours—they are allowed to be in the U.S. because they are your dependents.
 In the example above, as soon as your F-1 status ends, your family's F-2 status also terminates.
 Therefore, if you forgot to file an I-539 to change their status from F-2 to H-4, your family could be in the U.S. without lawful status, which can lead to very serious consequences and jeopardize their future opportunities to live in the United States.

 As a condition of H-4 status, H-4 visa holders are permitted to study at any U.S. university.
 They are not required to obtain F-1 student visas before beginning a study program.
-However, H-4 visa holders are NOT permitted to work in the United States.
-There are no exceptions to this rule.
-If an H-4 visa holder begins working, that person is violating the conditions of his or her status and may lose status and be subject to other serious penalties.
+However, H-4 visa holders are NOT permitted to work in the United States—with one potential exception.

-H-4 visa holders are permitted to change their immigration status while in the United States.
+H-4 visa holders are permitted to change immigration status while in the United States.
 Many H-4 visa holders who wish to work in the U.S. find an employer to sponsor them for an H-1B visa.
 The employer simply files the I-129 petition and asks USCIS to change the person's status from H-4 to H-1B.

 Importantly, any time spent in H-4 status does NOT count towards the six-year maximum period of time that workers are allowed to be in H-1B status.
 For instance, let's say a foreign national is in the U.S. in H-4 status for three years and then changes status to H-1B.
 The foreign national may remain in H-1B status for the full six-year period, since the H-4 time did not count towards the maximum.

-For more information on H-1B visas, see "H-1B Visas for Temporary Specialty Workers."
+For more information on H-1B visas, see H-1B Visas for Temporary Specialty Workers.